erikssource/jdbidemo/article/springbootandjdbi.md

     private Instant updated;
 }
 ```
-In the OrderLine model, we will embed some of the product data in our order line: the name, the description, and the product's id.
-However, we leave out the product data we don't need for a line time such as the created and updated time and the inventory.
-The line item has its own price to reflect the price at the time the order was place and not the current price of the product.
+In the OrderLine model, we'll embed some of the product data in our order line: the name, the description, and the product's id.
+However, we leave out the product data we don't need for a line item such as the created and updated time and the inventory.
+The line item has its own price to reflect the price at the time the order was placed and not the current price of the product.

 ### Creating the DAOs